 We will start the day with a short hike (approximately 4km) in Maligne Canyon, discovering stunning views over the powerful water that leaps and pummels its way through the narrow slot.
 We have the rest of the day ahead of us to explore the various highlights of the area around the town of Jasper.
 Keep your eyes peeled for the wildlife that roam freely here, wapiti, elk, moose and bear!
 Take a boat trip on the enormous Lake Maligne, or try white water rafting on the Athabasca River.
 Alternatively, you may want to take the Jasper Tramway to the high alpine terrain of Whistlers Mountain - named for the whistling sounds of the marmots that live there - or hike a bike and cycle on one of the many trails in the area.

 Off again, we will enjoy the core of the celebrated Icefields Parkway, a breathtaking spectacle of lush coniferous forests, immense mountains (from the road you can see 12 of the 25 highest peaks in The Rockies), turquoise lakes, highfalling cascades and humbling glaciers.
 Stay alert since many animals and birds can also be seen from the road: elks, black bears, eagles and mountain goats to name but a few.
 We will make a number of stops along the way, taking in the rich majesty of the Athabasca Falls and Columbia Glacier, the most accessible glacier in North America.
+At Athabasca, we have the option of taking a guided glacier hike (pre-bookable before departure) onto ancient glacial ice.
 We'll also pass by Bow Lake, enjoying a short hike to explore the beauty of the unspoilt, silent, backwoods, before continuing onto our base for the next three nights, the small town of Canmore situated in the picturesque Bow Valley.
 Described as the 'gateway' to the Rockies, it is the perfect place from which to make our forays in to the nearby Kananaskis country and Banff National Park.

 Set in the heart of the Canadian Rockies and the site of the country's oldest National Park, Banff is an expansive wilderness of some 6,641 sq km, encompassing a stunning landscape of spectacular mountain vistas, alpine meadows and crystal clear lakes.
 We will enjoy some hiking in the park today as well as a visit to the world famous Lake Louise, Canada's most photographed area.
 The blue-green lake and dominating glacier make this view an unforgettable experience.
 Tom Wilson, the first white Canadian to see Lake Louise, when he was led there by a local native in 1882, wrote 'I never, in all my explorations of these five chains of mountains throughout western Canada, saw such a matchless scene…I felt puny in body, but glorified in spirit and soul'.
 Despite the increasing number of visitors to the lake it is still possible to experience the same feelings of awe that Tom Wilson had the first time he saw it.
 We'll also visit the turquoise waters of the glacial fed Lake Moraine, set amidst the stunning grandeur of a valley hemmed in by ten towering mountains.
 These are landscapes that truly encapsulate the very best that Mother Nature has to offer and after our visits we return to Canmore for the evening.